 In the past few months, we have focused explicitly on technical analysis.
-In this journey, we have talked about several indicators like the Relative Strength Index, momentum, and stochastic oscillator.
+We have talked about several indicators like the Relative Strength Index, momentum, and stochastic oscillator.

 In this article, we will focus on an important section of fundamental analysis.
 We will look at what carry trade is and how traders use to make money in the financial market.